CompuTec/computec-docs/docs/processforce/user-guide/quality-control/quality-control-test/multiple-test-result-record.md

 # Multiple Test Result Record

-On this page, you can find information on how to set up and record multiple test results for a specific Quality Control Test.
-This function allows to group and manage many test records for the same Item or Test Property.
+This page provides detailed instructions on how to set up and record multiple test results for a specific Quality Control Test.
+This feature enables users to group and manage multiple test records associated with the same Item or Test Property, streamlining the process of tracking and analyzing test results.

 ---

 ## Setting Up

 - Check to [Enable Multiple Test Results](../../system-initialization/general-settings/qc-tab.md) checkbox in Administration → System Initialization → General Settings → ProcessForce tab → QC tab to allow to perform Multiple QC Test Results.
 Click [here](../../system-initialization/general-settings/qc-tab.md) to check how to do that.
-- The Quality Control Test form has to be in confirmation or update mode (indicated by the OK or Update button on the lower left corner of the form).
+- Ensure that the Quality Control Test form is in confirmation or update mode, indicated by the OK or Update button in the lower left corner of the form.

 ## The Quality Control Test Form

-If the *Enable Multiple Test Results* is checked, a user can define multiple test results for a particular Test Property or Item Property on a Quality Control Test form.
+If the *Enable Multiple Test Results* is checked, users can record multiple test results for a specific Test Property or Item Property within the Quality Control Test form.

-To define multiple test results for a Test Property, right-click on a specific Test Property row on the QC Test form and choose Record Multiple Test Results from the context menu:
+To add multiple test results for a Test Property, right-click on the corresponding Test Property row in the QC Test form and select Record Multiple Test Results from the context menu:

 ![Multiple Test Result Record](./media/multiple-test-result-record/multiple-test-results.webp)

-To define multiple test results for an Item Property, right-click on a specific Item Property row on the QC Test form and choose Record Multiple Test Results:
+Similarly, to add multiple test results for an Item Property, right-click on the respective Item Property row in the QC Test form and choose Record Multiple Test Results.

 ## Multiple Test Results form

-After one of the activities described in the paragraph above is performed, the Multiple Test Results form displays:
+Once the actions described above are completed, the Multiple Test Results form will appear:

 ![Multiple Test](./media/multiple-test-result-record/record-multiple-test-results.webp)

 ### Header

-The header label on the form indicates for which Test Property or Item Property this form has been opened.
+The header label on the form specifies the Test Property or Item Property for which the form has been opened.

 ### Table